Solutions Storyteller * Worldly Wanderer * * Creativity Connoisseur

 I enjoy working on challenging and creative projects that tackle complex issues, especially as they relate to the travel and tourism industry.
 I love to light a fire in people through high-quality storytelling.
 And I especially appreciate working with clients, editors, and producers who want to amplify compelling narratives from underrepresented parts of the world.

 In communities around the globe, individuals use the resources they have to respond to every day challenges.
 They care for children when they have no material possessions.
 They find ways to speak to each other when they don't share a language.
 And, as I learned many years ago, they make roads out of banana leaves when vehicles are hopelessly stuck in mud.

 Storytelling is a powerful tool to highlight shared values and experiences.
 In a globally focused and divided world, it can unite people and jump start positive change.
 As a writer, editor, and public speaker, I care deeply about doing just that.

 Creating a better, more informed world one person, one encounter, one story at a time.

 Whether penning a feature article or assisting thought leaders with developmental editing, my goal is to elevate stories lost in the noise and make them memorable.

 A memorable presentation doesn’t end when the lights come up.
 Instead, it is only the beginning of a conversation.

 ALSO OF INTEREST

 I received my communications degree from the Edward R. Murrow School of Communication at Washington State University with an emphasis in public relations and a double minor in German and international business.
-I am a member of the Adventure Travel Trade Association, the Society of Environmental Journalists, and the American Society of Journalists and Authors, and a media advisor for the Transformational Travel Council.
+I am a member of the Adventure Travel Trade Association, She's Wanderful Content Creator Community, Impact Travel Alliance, and the American Society of Journalists and Authors, and a media advisor for the Transformational Travel Council.

 Prior to working in the media and communications industry, I served as a public health volunteer with the U.S. Peace Corps in Kenya so I speak a touch of Swahili as well.
 I am also an international election observer.